 Bio

-Becky Bailey is an artist whose practice is an ongoing attempt at resisting the compulsion of production and consumption, and the unceasing demands on our time and attention.
-She makes objects as a way to focus attention, slow down, and steep herself, and the viewer, in ambiguity, mystery, and unknowns.
-Her multi media process incorporates painting, drawing, collage, sculpture, and papermaking.
+Becky Bailey's artistic practice is an ongoing attempt at resisting the unceasing demands on our time and attention.
+She makes objects as a way to focus, slow down, and steep herself, and the viewer, in ambiguity, mystery, and unknowns.
+As part of her process, Becky explores myths and rituals and visits landscapes and spaces that captivate, enchant, and exude the potential for the supernatural.
+Her interdisciplinary approach involves painting, drawing, collage, printmaking, sculpture, and installation.

 Before enrolling as an MFA candidate at the University of Connecticut, Becky completed several residencies, including at Anderson Ranch Arts Center, The Studios at MASS MoCA, and Monson Arts Center, and has shown work in exhibitions across the U.S., including New York, Pennsylvania, Texas, and Massachusetts.